jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 </p>

-It is clear from the figure that transverse shear locking is more dominant in this problem.
+It is clear from the figure that transverse shear locking is the dominant mode in this problem.

 > The above plot is created using automation_1.py.